 For a lot of women, menstrual discomfort can be painful to live with.
 Fortunately, there are several essential oils that can help with cramps and PMS.

 It’s important to note that not every woman experiences menstrual cramps and PMS symptoms during her cycle.
-There are also a variety of factors – diet, stress, sleep, etc. – that can influence the severity of your symptoms each and every month.
+There are also various factors – diet, stress, sleep, etc. – that can influence the severity of your symptoms every month.

 In addition to cramps, some other common PMS symptoms include mood swings, tender breasts, nausea, fatigue, and headaches.
 Thankfully, here are some essential oils to help with those ailments!